kirillgerasimov/facial-heart-rate-monitor/readme.md

 </p>
 <p />

+_You can watch video that compares measurment of this App and hardware Polar strap.
+Take a look at [ml-kit-proof-of-concept-demo.mp4](ml-kit-proof-of-concept-demo.mp4)_

+Pay attention to the bottom part.
+There is histogram representing HR probability to be any given frequency from 0 to 3 hz (180 bpm).
+Confidence score assigned to current measurement painted in yellow.
+You can see how confidence and histogram reacts when it come across different obstacles.

+You can see some movement in a frame and a marker trying to disrupt measurement.
+Filters managed to hold.

+Not all Main app processors were used in this app.

 ##### Update on Dec 7
 I've created new frame processor, that **boosts confidence to 90+%** +-3 bpm in still case, and 50% +-6 bpm in tricky cases.
 Have a look at the spectrum before and after: